 Our highly experienced producers, directors, camera operators, editors and animators will quickly get to grips with your department’s priorities and challenges, becoming your human resources video production super-team.
 We can assist with HR video strategy, individual video projects, personalised videos (ideal for engaging potential candidates), interactive videos (streamline recruitment by embedding forms, questionnaires and calls-to action in your recruitment videos), and automating certain processes (such as creating lists of candidates based on time spent on site).
-And we can also set up measurement and analytics systems so that you can split test thumbnails and messaging and track a host of KPIs.
 View our portfolio of work below, or keep reading for our HR video production tips.
 Or, if you’re ready to get started, contact our managing director, Jamie, to discuss your project.

 We have worked with over a thousand companies over the last decade, managing over 3,000 shoots and delivering more than 5,000 videos and we consistently leave our clients delighted with the results.

 From human resources video production to corporate videos and brand animations, our team is experienced, creative, professional and honest – to us, your project is an exciting challenge that we want to solve together.
 We will make sure your project is a success, and can even set up measurement and analytics systems so that you can split test thumbnails and messaging and track a host of KPIs that your board will love.